Semiconductor Quantum Photonics

-Blackboard / iPad for the quantitative analysis of the effects, overhead projection for the discussion of experimentally obtained results and implemented experimental set-ups, complemented by videos, QuTiP simulations and practical experiments.
+At the Blackboard / iPad the quantitative analysis of the effects takes place.
+Supported by overhead projection obtained results and implemented experimental set-ups are discussed, complemented by videos, QuTiP simulations and practical experiments.

 Combined Power Point and blackboard/iPad presentation, videos, simulations and experiments.